shinokada/kaimonokago3/README.md

 ## Installation

-- Create a database kaimonokago and import kaimonokago30.sql
+- You can find a dummy database called kaimonokago3.0.sql.dummy.
+Change this to kaimonokago3.0.sql.
+Then create a database kaimonokago and import kaimonokago30.sql
-- Modify application/config/config.php and application/config/database.php accordingly.
+- Modify application/config/config_original.php and application/config/database_original.php to application/config/config.php and application/config/database.php accordingly.
+Then change the contents of those files accordingly.
 - Change application/modules/recaptcha/config/recaptcha.php.original to recaptcha.php.
 Visit http://recaptcha.net/ to get your keys.
 If you need keys for your localhost, just add a newsite "localhost".

 The following folders and files must be writable or chmod 777.
 After installation please don’t forget checking and changing some of files, especially files in config directory, to 644.